By Donna Cardillo, RN, MA, CSP, FAAN

 Heeding the above will accomplish several things:

-- It helps you pare down your resume to a manageable size (no more than one or two pages in most cases).
+- It helps you pare down your resume to a manageable size (no more two pages in most cases).

 - It helps eliminate irrelevant, outdated, and unimportant information so that your resume sounds more current.